Jaewon0702/LeetCode/0012-Integer-To-Roman/README.md

         return result
 ```
 1. Subtract the largest possible value from the number.
-2. For each process, append the corresponding Romans to the result!.
+2. For each process, append the corresponding Romans to the result.
 EX) num = 3749
 1) i = 0
 num = 3749 - 1000 -1000 - 1000 = 749